mhinkie/ShorDiscreteLog/README.md

 and the Appendix of
 "A Quantum “Magic Box” for the Discrete Logarithm Problem" (Burton S. Kaliski Jr.)

+The **implementation details** and an analysis of the gates is found in

+Mandl, A. (2021). *Quantum algorithms for the discrete logarithm problem* [Diploma Thesis, Technische Universität Wien]. reposiTUm. https://doi.org/10.34726/hss.2021.89440

 #### Requirements
 Qiskit (Version 0.36.2) and Numpy for the implementations.
 Sympy and Pytest for the tests.